 Sake review and sake tour: Ozawa Shuzo Sawanoi, Tokyo Kurabito

-I have lived in Japan for the past 4 years, and the more a discover Japan the more I fall in love with its culture, gastronomy, and art.
-One of the ways I have learned more about Japanese culture is through learning about Sake.
-One thing I have realized is that the more you learn about Sake the more you learn about Japanese culture.
+I have lived in Japan for the past 4 years, and the more I discover Japan, the more I fall in love with its culture, gastronomy, and art.
+One of the ways I learn more about Japanese culture is through learning about Sake.
+The more I learn about Sake, the more I learn about Japanese culture.

-A great way to learn about Sake is by visiting a Sake brewery, One of my favorite Sake breweries, the Osawa Sake Brewery is located in the Mitake Valley just outside Tokyo.
+A great way to learn about Sake is by visiting a Sake brewery; one of my favorite Sake breweries, the Osawa Sake Brewery, in the Mitake Valley just outside Tokyo.

 When I visited earlier this year, the impression I had was that the Mitake valley was the perfect place to get immersed in nature, culture, and spirituality.
 If you visit the Mitake Valley, I strongly recommend a hike through Mitake-san and enjoy the many sightseeing spots this wonderful place has to offer and to taste one of the best-produced sakes in Tokyo.